Chiron-o1: Igniting Multimodal Large Language Models towards Generalizable Medical Reasoning via Mentor-Intern Collaborative Search: Related Works

 \textbf{Construction of CoT Datasets.} The development of CoT datasets for SFT is crucial in multimodal reasoning, setting it apart from traditional models~\cite{alayrac2022flamingo, li2023blip, zhu2023minigpt, liu2024improved} by emphasizing the reasoning process rather than merely providing final answers~\cite{wang2022self, wei2022chain}.
 Research in this field can be categorized into prompt-based, plan-based, and learning-based methods \cite{wang2025multimodal}, each contributing uniquely to the CoT generation in multimodal contexts.
 Prompt-based methods utilize carefully designed prompts to guide models in generating CoT during inference.
 Simple prompts, such as "think step-by-step" \cite{himakunthala2023let}, initiate creation of reasoning paths for multimodal tasks, while advanced approaches establish a clear reasoning workflow by specifying detailed objectives and procedures for each step~\cite{chen2023see, fei2024video, meng2023chain}.
+Few-shot prompts often include reasoning examples \cite{chen2023grounding, zhao2023antgpt}, offering flexibility in resource-limited scenarios or when rapid responses are needed.
 Plan-based methods enable dynamic exploration of reasoning paths, enhancing adaptability.
 For example, MM-ToT \cite{kye2023mmtot} combines GPT-4 \cite{hurst2024gpt} and Stable Diffusion \cite{rombach2021highresolution}, using depth-first and breadth-first searches to select optimal solutions.
+HoT \cite{yao2023thinking} encapsulates interconnected thoughts within hyperedge structures, while AGoT \cite{yang2024soft} builds reasoning graphs integrating visual data.
 Additionally, learning-based methods embed CoT construction within model training or fine-tuning.
 PCoT \cite{wang2024t} optimizes this approach for CoT generation, whereas MC-CoT \cite{tan2024boosting} improves reasoning capabilities in smaller-scale models via majority voting during training.
 However, as constructing medical CoT requires specific logic and domain expertise, the aforementioned methods cannot be effectively transferred to the medical field.
 In other words, the construction of multimodal CoT in the medical domain remains an underexplored stage.
 Existing studies \cite{wei2024mc} primarily rely on manual annotations or model-generated reasoning paths without any evaluation.
 Our proposed method takes a step further by addressing these challenges by leveraging an automatic and collaborative search strategy to identify high-quality reasoning paths.